 We'll go into detail about each step below.

-To upload your item, you need to create a ZIP file that contains the files for your extension.
-The item's manifest file must be included, and it must specify at least the following fields:
+To upload your item, you need to create a ZIP file that contains the manifest file located in the root directory and the files for your extension.
+The manifest file must specify at least the following fields: